Feds reveal mafia-linked gambling probe that led to arrests of Hall of Famer Chauncey Billups and NBA star Terry Rozier - Local News 8

 The NBA has said previously it looked into the game involving Rozier against the Pelicans and that no rules had been broken.
 He was with the Heat, who opened their season on Wednesday, but did not play due to a coach’s decision.

-Jim Trusty, Rozier’s attorney, strongly refuted the accusations, saying that prosecutors characterized Rozier as a subject of their investigation and not a target.
+Jim Trusty, Rozier’s attorney, strongly disputed the accusations, saying that prosecutors characterized Rozier as a subject of their investigation and not a target.

 “But at 6 a.m. this morning they called to tell me FBI agents were trying to arrest him in a hotel,’’ Trusty said.